Shyaam-06/Module-4/SEB - ARITHMETIC CALCULATION USING CLASS.md

 ![image](https://github.com/user-attachments/assets/f4801299-d8ce-447b-85de-c2bb696f6064)

 ### RESULT
 Thus the Python program to perform addition and division operations using a class.
-The class should be named Saveetha, and the function names should be setvalues (to set a and b values), addand sub.
+The class should be named `Saveetha`, and the function names should be `setvalues` (to set `a` and `b` values), `add`, and `div`.
 The program should handle the following cases:

-choice 1 → Perform addition
+- `choice 1` → Perform addition
-choice 2 → Perform subtraction
+- `choice 2` → Perform division
-choice 0 → Exit
+- `choice 0` → Exit
-For other choices, print 'Invalid choice' was successfully executed.
+- For other choices, print 'Invalid choice'